mkp170791/numpy/doc/source/user/theory.broadcasting.rst

 can think of the scalar ``b`` being stretched during the arithmetic operation into an array with the same shape as ``a``.
 The new elements in ``b``, as shown in :ref:`figure-1`, are simply copies of the original scalar.
-The stretching analogy is only conceptual. numpy is smart enough to use the original scalar value without actually making copies so that broadcasting operations are as memory and computationally efficient as possible.
-Because :ref:`example-2` moves less memory, (``b`` is a scalar, not an array) around during the multiplication, it is about 10% faster than :ref:`example-1` using the standard numpy on Windows 2000 with one million element arrays.
+The stretching analogy is only conceptual. numpy_demo is smart enough to use the original scalar value without actually making copies so that broadcasting operations are as memory and computationally efficient as possible.
+Because :ref:`example-2` moves less memory, (``b`` is a scalar, not an array) around during the multiplication, it is about 10% faster than :ref:`example-1` using the standard numpy_demo on Windows 2000 with one million element arrays.

 .. figure:: theory.broadcast_1.gif
     :alt: Vector-Scalar multiplication